View basket (0 items $0.00)

 Yoga U Online: Does the course have videos for the different types of issues that people have?

-Leslie Howard: Yes, there will be two yoga practice videos- one for men and one for women.
-They will demonstrate how to target and tone the pelvic floor muscles in a balanced and holistic way.
+Leslie Howard: Yes, there will be two yoga practice videos- one for hypertonic pelvic floor muscles and one for hypotonic pelvic floor mustcles.
+They will demonstrate how to target and tone the pelvic floor muscles in a balanced and holistic way, depending on if your pelvic floor muscles are too tight or too loose.

 Yoga U Online: Thank you so much for your time and this wonderful knowledge you have accumulated.